mnellemann/syslogd/README.md

 # Simple Syslog Server

-Basic syslog server written in Java.
-All received messages are written to *stdout* or optionally forwarded to another syslog server.
+All received messages are written to *stdout* and optionally forwarded to another syslog server.

 The syslog server is able to listen on UDP and/or TCP and parses syslog messages in either RFC5424 or RFC3164 (BSD) format.

 The default syslog port (514) requires you to run syslogd as root / administrator.
-If you do not wish to do so, you can choose a port number (with the -p flag) above 1024.
+If you do not wish to do so, you can choose a port number (with the *-p* or *--port* flag) above 1024.

 ## Usage Instructions